26th September, 2016

 These may or may not apply to you.
 By 1 October, make sure you have checked that you have the latest tax tables relevant to your business, and that your accounting software loads in the latest changes.

-If you’re an existing MYOB Essentials user, you can relax.
+If you’re an existing MYOB Business accounting software user, you can relax.

 Your software will be automatically updated with the new tax scales in advance of the 1 October deadline.